-FCM is here to keep you informed, educated and prepared for what’s next.
-Focusing on 4 key areas below, our aim is to provide a clear direction for your business travel program, eliminating any guesswork and empowering you to take action confidently.
+FCM is here to keep you informed, educated and prepared for the new world of business travel.
+Focusing on 4 key areas below, our aim is to provide a clear direction for your travel program, eliminating any guesswork and empowering you to take your next steps confidently.

 Taking the time to review and refine your travel policy in line with the current environment will strengthen a confident return to travel.
 This is also the time to leverage the opportunity to address legacy leakage and compliance issues.

 Check out some of our key considerations on approaching your travel policy this year, and take a look at our additional resources below for further insights.

 - Redefine permissible travel and ROI with targeted approval workflows.

 - Close the gap on leakage.
 Enhance traveler usage of preferred suppliers.

 - Draft a COVID addendum for travel policy.
 Add regional versions where needed.

 - Launch interim travel policy and expanded communication plan.